 The Fight Between Bruno Sammartino and Freddie Blassie Too Real for the Mob

-Among the hangers-on, that evening was Jilly Rizzo, a close friend of Frank Sinatra–yes, THE Frank Sinatra–and owner of Jilly’s, a bar on West 52nd Street in Manhattan.
+That evening, among the hangers-on, was Jilly Rizzo, a close friend of Frank Sinatra — yes, THE Frank Sinatra — and owner of Jilly’s, a bar on West 52nd Street in Manhattan.

 "… Jilly Rizzo was a big Bruno Sammartino supporter, and a true-believer wrestling fanatic," Blassie stated.
 "From across the dressing room, he eyed me suspiciously.
 Bruno and I were still in character, so I yelled, ‘Look at that!
 Typical Italian stunt!
 You hit him in the neck, and he grabs his balls!’